-Individual Savings Accounts, universally known as ISAs, began life as relatively simple savings plans in 1999, but over the past 25 years the rules surrounding them have become ever more complex.
+Individual Savings Accounts, universally known as ISAs, began life as relatively simple savings plans in 1999, but over the past 25 years the rules surrounding them have become ever more complex - and may yet become more so.
 While there have been calls to make the regime simpler and more accessible, until the Autumn Statement 2023 in recent years the government had shown little interest in ISAs.
 For example, the main contribution limit has been unchanged since April 2017.
 The Autumn Statement simplified some of the administrative complexities but also removed one investment opportunity from 6 April 2024.
+The subsequent March 2024 Budget launched a consultation on the potential launch of a new 'UK ISA' which, as its name suggests, would be focused on UK investment.

-The government's website says there are only four categories of ISA - cash ISAs, stocks and shares ISAs, innovative finance ISAs, and Lifetime ISAs - but variants exist for specific investment needs.
+The government's website says there are currently only four categories of ISA - cash ISAs, stocks and shares ISAs, innovative finance ISAs, and Lifetime ISAs - but variants exist for specific investment needs.